elysium-suite/aeacus/docs/checks.md

 arg3='ge'
 ```

 > **Warning!**: This check is a simple _string comparison_ between version names.
-Sometimes, this may not be what you want, so be careful!
-Imagine if you had version `1:9.11.5.P4+dfsg-5.1+deb10u3` and version `1:9.11.5.P4+dsc-6.1+deb11u3`.
-String compare would see the former as more recent even though that's wrong.
+> Sometimes, this may not be what you want, so be careful!
+> Imagine if you had version `1:9.11.5.P4+dfsg-5.1+deb10u3` and wanted version `1:9.11.5.P4+dsc-6.1+deb11u3`.
+> String compare would see the former as more recent even though that's wrong.

 > **Note!**: This check uses `dpkg` in the Linux version and will thus fail on other package-manager based distros.
-You're encouraged to use `dpkg -l` to check versions on Linux and `.\aeacus.exe info packages` on Windows.
+> You're encouraged to use `dpkg -l` to check versions on Linux and `.\aeacus.exe info packages` on Windows.
-> Variable `arg3` is the version comparing method. 'eq' is equal to, 'gt' is greater than, 'ge' is equal to or greater than. `arg2` is the version that you are comparing the program to.
+> Variable `arg3` is the version comparing method.
+> 'eq' is equal to, 'gt' is greater than, 'ge' is equal to or greater than.
+> `arg2` is the version that you are comparing the program to.

 <hr>